sebastiaanbrand/q-sylvan/README.md

 ## Documentation
 A more complete documentation of the C interface can be found [here](docs/c_interface.md), and of the QASM interface [here](docs/qasm_interface.md).

+## Acknowledgements
+This work is supported by the [NEASQC](https://cordis.europa.eu/project/id/951821) project, funded by the European Union's Horizon 2020 programme, Grant Agreement No. 951821.